hcts-hra/heidenc/content/bibliography.md

 ### 1834

-Hugh Murray ed., *An encyclopedia of geography : comprising a complete description of the earth, exhibiting its relation to the heavenly bodies, its physical structure, the natural history of each country, and the industry, commerce, political institutions, and civil and social state of all nations*, London : Longman, 1834 (second edition: 1840).
+Hugh Murray ed., *An encyclopedia of geography : comprising a complete description of the earth, exhibiting its relation to the heavenly bodies, its physical structure, the natural history of each country, and the industry, commerce, political institutions, and civil and social state of all nations*, London: Longman, 1834 (second edition: 1840).
 3 vols.
 The first American edition came out in Philadelphia: Carey, Lea and Blanchard, 1837.
 It was given to Lin Zexu, and his own world geography as well as that by Wei Yuan are largely based on translations from it, see under Lin Zexu 1839.

 Availability: A reprint edition of the vol.1 can be accessed via [Google Books](https://books.google.de/books?id=n70BAAAAYAAJ&lpg=PR1&ots=FR1EhC1oRZ&dq=The%20encyclopaedia%20of%20geography%20%3A%20comprising%20a%20complete%20description%20of%20the%20earth%2C%20physical%2C%20statistical%2C%20civil%20and%20political%2C%20exhibiting%20its%20relation%20to%20the%20heavenly%20bodies%2C%20its%20physical%20structure%2C%20the%20natural%20history%20of%20each%20country%20and%20the%20industry%2C%20commerce%2C%20political%20institutions%20and%20civil%20and%20social%20state%20of%20all%20nations&pg=PP1#v=onepage&q&f=false), of the vol.2 via [Google Books](https://www.google.de/books/edition/The_Encyclopaedia_of_Geography_Complete/YlUwen9LcfUC?hl=en&gbpv=0), and of the vol.3 via [Google Books](https://www.google.de/books/edition/The_Encyclopædia_of_Geography/jzdDAQAAMAAJ?hl=en&gbpv=0&kptab=morebyauthor).
-Vol 1-3 of the 1837 edition Scan in HEIDENC
+Vol 1-3 of the 1837 edition Scan in HEIDENC.

 ---

 ### 1837

-following:
+Following:

 William and Robert Chambers, *Chamber's Educational Course*.
 Edinburgh, 1837 following.
 A set of about 100 small volumes each introducing one field of knowledge, this was another attempt by the Chambers group to popularize new knowledge beyond their encyclopedia.
 At least one of the volumes was translated into Chinese, namely Fryer's 1885 translation of the 1852 volume *Political economy, for use in schools, and for private instruction* by "Economy" (in fact it was written by John Hill Burton), in this series as *Zuozhi chuyan* 佐治芻言.
 See *Xixue fuqiang congshu* 1896 in this bibliography.
 For the translation of this volume, see the Trescott article in the bibliography at the end.

 "Economy" (John Hill Burton), *Political economy for use in schools and for private instruction*, Edinburgh: Chambers 1852.
-Reprint in Hiroshi Mizuta ed., *Western economics in Japan: the early years*, Bristol, UK : Thoemmes Press ; Tokyo : Kyokuto Shoten, 1999. vol. 3.
+Reprint in Hiroshi Mizuta ed., *Western economics in Japan: the early years*, Bristol, UK : Thoemmes Press ; Tokyo: Kyokuto Shoten, 1999. vol. 3.

 Availability: Open access to [*Chamber's Journal 1832-1956*](https://archive.org/details/pub_chambers-journal?&sort=-week&page=6).
 Burton Political economy: Scan in Heidelberg database.
 Of Chinese translation: see *Xixue fuqiang congshu* in HD database.